Al Goodhart: Life and career

-Following his 1931 hit "I Apologize", he concentrated on composing music, being most prolific during the 1930s.
-He traveled to England and wrote music there from 1934 to 1937.
-With collaborators Al Hoffman and Maurice Sigler, Goodhart scored music for the stage and screen, particularly musical films starring Jessie Matthews.
+In 1934 Goodhart, along with Hoffman, relocated to England to join the composing staff of the music department of the British division of the French film company Gaumont.
+He wrote music there from 1934 to 1937.
+With collaborators Hoffman and Maurice Sigler, Goodhart scored music for the stage and screen, particularly musical films starring Jessie Matthews.
 During WWII, Goodhart travelled with the USO, entertaining troops in the United States and abroad.

 His other chief collaborators included Mann Curtis, Sammy Lerner, Ed Nelson, Kay Twomey and Allan Roberts.

 He died in 1955, aged 50.